douglangille/darkling-whim/_posts/2015-03-12-genre-bending.md

 Well, that’s not entirely true.
 Because if ‘dark’ was a genre, then I guess that’d be what you’d call it.
 That is, if you need a label and all the crap that goes with it.

-It’s a weird bit of artifice, this whole genre business.
+It's a weird bit of artifice, this whole genre business.
 Smoke and mirrors at best, but a business nonetheless.
-Genres exist largely to serve categorization as an marketing aid for a given target demographic.
+Genres exist largely to serve categorization as a marketing aid for a given target demographic—because apparently readers can't be trusted to find their own books without color-coded shelf markers.

 Supposedly, men like fantasy and westerns, women like paranormal romance and the eponymous chick-lit.
 It’s blurry around the edges, of course, but there is some intended ‘gender to the genre’ mapping going on.